Visual AIDS utilizes art to fight AIDS by provoking dialogue, supporting HIV+ artists and preserving a legacy, because AIDS is not over.

-Visual AIDS enables public dialogue and scholarship around AIDS and contemporary art with exhibitions, public events and publications.
-Each year we produce and distribute thousands of free, AIDS awareness, artist editions through our Broadsides project.
-Visual AIDS has successfully produced a variety of open call exhibitions, catalogs and printed matter.
+Visual AIDS uses the power of art as a catalyst to engage public response, dialogue and scholarship around HIV/AIDS through presenting contemporary art exhibitions, artist projects, public events and publications.
+We produce catalogs and printed matter.
 Year-round we collaborate with teachers and students to facilitate research and special projects.

 Artists With HIV & Artists Lost to AIDS

+Visual AIDS was founded in 1988 by art critic and writer Robert Atkins, curators Gary Garrels,Thomas Sokolowski and William Olander (1951-1989).
 Visual AIDS was one of the first national initiatives to record the impact of the AIDS pandemic on the artistic community.
-It brought together the arts and AIDS communities through its renowned national projects DAY WITH(OUT) ART, Night Without Light and The Ribbon Project.
+It brought together the arts and AIDS communities through its renowned national projects Day Without Art, Night Without Light and The Ribbon Project.